mariembahri45/GoldenTouch/README.md

 # GoldenTouch

 ## 📖 Description
-A web application that allows users to browse and purchase smart accessories for iPads and other devices.
+A web application that allows users to browse and purchase smart accessories for accesories

 ## 🛠️ Technologies Used
 - React